talmolab/sleap/docs/installation.md

                ```{note}
                The pypi distributed package of SLEAP ships with the following extras:
-               - **pypi**: For installation without an mamba environment file.
+               - **pypi**: For installation without an conda environment file.
 All dependencies come from PyPI.
                - **jupyter**: This installs all *pypi* and jupyter lab dependencies.
                - **dev**: This installs all *jupyter* dependencies and developement tools for testing and building docs.
-               - **conda_jupyter**: For installation using a mamba environment file included in the source code.
+               - **conda_jupyter**: For installation using a conda environment file included in the source code.
 Most dependencies are listed as conda packages in the environment file and only a few come from PyPI to allow jupyter lab support.
-               - **conda_dev**: For installation using [a mamba environment](https://github.com/search?q=repo%3Atalmolab%2Fsleap+path%3Aenvironment*.yml&type=code) with a few PyPI dependencies for development tools.
+               - **conda_dev**: For installation using [a conda environment](https://github.com/search?q=repo%3Atalmolab%2Fsleap+path%3Aenvironment*.yml&type=code) with a few PyPI dependencies for development tools.
                ```

          ```